Czerwionka-Leszczyny

-Czerwionka-Leszczyny (Czerwionka-Leschczin) is a town in Silesian Voivodeship in southern Poland.
+Czerwionka-Leszczyny is a town in Silesian Voivodeship in southern Poland.
 It is the only town in Rybnik county (which is separate from Rybnik city) and the seat of the larger Czerwionka-Leszczyny municipality which also includes 6 villages.
 Czerwionka-Leszczyny was created by a merger of two towns (Czerwionka and Leszczyny) and two villages (Czuchów and Dębieńsko), which to this day maintain their separate identities.
 As of December 2021, the town has a population of 27,683.

 A former mining town, it has transformed into a commuter town for the nearby cities of Rybnik, Gliwice and Katowice.